d-sanderson/d-sanderson/README.md

 ## About Me

-- 💼 Software Developer at Meow Wolf
+- 💼 Software Engineer at Meow Wolf
 - 🌱 Currently learning AR.js and React Three Fiber
 - 💬 Ask me about JavaScript, and Web Development